You Have 7 New Netflix Treats To Stream This Weekend. Here’s Your Full Guide

-Over Memorial Day Weekend, Netflix piled on the new releases, giving you everything from a deadly season of Lucifer to Inside, Bo Burnham's pandemic era time capsule of a comedy special.
-The streamer isn’t letting up this week..
+Over the bank holiday weekend, Netflix piled on the new releases, giving you everything from a deadly season of Lucifer to Inside, Bo Burnham's pandemic era time capsule of a comedy special.
+The streamer isn’t letting up this week...
 Friday, June 4, heralds Netflix’s biggest premiere of the group: Sweet Tooth, a comic book adaptation executive produced by Iron Man himself, Robert Downey Jr. Will Forte and a Game of Thrones baddie appear in the fantasy drama, which tells the story of a hybrid deer-boy (Christian Convery) living in the vestiges of a global health crisis (that is several magnitudes of sci-fi weirdness separate from COVID).

 These are all the new Netflix offerings broken down by plot, genre, and whether you should watch something immediately or skip for now.
 Keep reading for the lowdown on all of these Netflix treats, including their trailers.